 Having moved back to Civilization, I now have access to an embarrassment of riches when it comes to gay cinema.
 In the past few weeks I was able to take in Spa Night, a Kickstarter masterpiece by indie director Andrew Ahn, and Being 17, the most recent release from revered French director André Téchiné.
 Both films place the drama of young gay men coming out within deeply embedded social and geographical contexts: in Being 17, a rugged mountain village in the Pyrénées; in Spa Night, a close-knit family of Korean Americans living in Los Angeles.

 The family owns a struggling restaurant in Korea Town.
 David has put off college to help run the family business.
-An early scene shows David’s facility negotiating between cultures as a first generation Angelino, when he translates between a Spanish-speaking produce supplier and his Korean-speaking father.
+An early scene shows David’s ease in negotiating between cultures as a first generation Angelino, when he translates between a Spanish-speaking produce supplier and his Korean-speaking father.

 After the family is forced to close the restaurant, David’s father careens between an unsuccessful job search and drunkenness.
-His mother goes to work as a waitress for the overly-helpful church lady.
+His mother goes to work as a waitress for the overly helpful church lady.
 Meanwhile David has taken a towel boy job at the men’s spa.
-Although not an overtly gay bathhouse, David notices men disappearing into the steam rooms together for assignations.
+Although not an overtly gay bathhouse, David notices men disappearing into the steam rooms together for sex.

 During a Q&A with the director after the film, Andrew Ahn described the men’s spa as a liminal space where David could begin to explore his sexuality while still being on familiar cultural ground.

 At heart, this is a family drama—the problems of David’s parents at times overshadowing the coming out story arc.
 As his family grasps at their fading American dream, David feels more pressure to succeed by getting into college and fulfilling his duty as a son.
 His growing awareness of his sexuality seems like one more crisis for him to negotiate.